PaulineJobs/3dMDR-to-ROS/README.md

 ## Context :
-Internship at Örebro University, supervised by Martin Magnusson
+Internship at Örebro University in 2023, supervised by Martin Magnusson

 ## How to use the converter ?